Master's in Marriage and Family Counseling/Therapy

-The Master’s Program in MFC/T is the only COAMFTE accredited program in Ohio.
+The Master’s Program in Marriage and Family Counseling/Therapy is the only COAMFTE accredited program in Ohio!

 Marriage and Family Therapist